Six Pack (EP)

 Six Pack is the third EP by the American hardcore punk band Black Flag.
 It was released in June 1981 through SST Records on 7" vinyl, and later on 10" and 12" vinyl in 1990.
+It was Black Flag’s first and only non-compilation release to feature the band’s third vocalist Dez Cadena before he switched to playing rhythm guitar.